Akash-How/Kyber-ai/README.md

-# JediHire - Generative UI Job Assistant
+# Kyber - Generative UI Job Assistant

-JediHire is a chat-first job assistant built with Next.js + Tambo React SDK for hackathon demos.
+Kyber is a chat-first job assistant built with Next.js + Tambo React SDK for hackathon demos.

 ## What it demonstrates